Insights and Trends

 Read MoreMetadata as a Strategic Asset: What Separates the Leaders from the Laggards in 2026

+Next in our series on our team’s 2026 Streaming Industry Predictions.
 In an industry defined by consolidation and content sprawl, streaming services are discovering that their catalog data may be their most undervalued competitive advantage.
-We asked our team what separates companies that treat TV and movie metadata as a true strategic asset from those that treat it as maintenance work.
-The answers reveal a widening…
+We asked our team what separates companies that treat TV and movie metadata as a true strategic asset from those…

 Read MoreBold Predictions: What May Shake Up Streaming in 2026

+First in our series on our team’s 2026 Streaming Industry Predictions.
 The streaming industry enters 2026 at a crossroads.
 After years of explosive growth, subscriber fatigue, and a crowded marketplace, something has to give.
-We asked our team to share their boldest predictions for what’s coming next, and one theme emerged louder than all others: consolidation is inevitable, but the ripple effects may surprise you.
-The…
+We asked our team to share their boldest predictions for what’s coming next, and one theme emerged louder than all others:…

 Read More